 It keeps the pressure of the water inside the filter holder constant.
 It also makes cleaning very easy.

-Professional steam wand The Ri9403 comes with a professional steam wand which comes fitted from the factory.
+Professional steam wand The Ri9403 comes with a professional steam wand that comes fitted from the factory.
 Unlike other domestic coffee machines, this steam wand has two holes which make the fluffiest froth for your cappuccinos.
 However, if you are using the machine for the first time, it has a bit of a learning curve.

 Aluminum boiler The Ri9403 comes with a smaller boiler than its previous models.
 This makes the boiler heat up faster by up to 45 seconds, which is a huge number when you’re impatiently waiting for your espresso.